Comprehensive Guide to Garage Door Spring Maintenance

 Adjusting Spring Tension

-Properly adjusting the tension in your garage door springs is essential to maintain balanced and smooth operation:
+Properly adjusting the tension in your springs is essential to maintain balanced and smooth operation:

 1. Identify Spring Type: Determine whether you have torsion springs (above the garage door) or extension springs (along the tracks).